abdulkhaliqsoule/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles- Display current directory contents in a long format.
 4-listmorefiles - Display current directory contents, including hidden files (starting with .).
 It is displayed in the long format.
 5-listfilesdigitonly - Display current directory contents.
 Long format with user and group IDs displayed numerically and hidden files, starting with .
+6-firstdirectory - A script that creates a directory named holberton in the /tmp/ directory.